guniv/CoolerControl-Docker/tutorial.md

   />
 </p>

-In the _Update Container_ screen, scroll to the bottom and select _Add another Path, Port, Variable, Label, or Device._ In the _Add Configuration_ menu, keep the _Config Type_ on path.
+In the _Update Container_ screen, scroll to the bottom and select _Add another Path, Port, Variable, Label, or Device._ In the _Add Configuration_ menu, keep the _Config Type_ on _Path_.
 Add the second path listed in CoolerControl's locations, and name the device accordingly.

 <p align="center">
   <img